 When it comes to chocolate, there’s never just one or two choices to satisfy your cravings.
-There’s not only numerous brands of chocolate out there, but also many different forms.
+There are not only numerous brands of chocolate out there but also many different forms.

 - Cacao is the purest form of chocolate you can consume, which means it is raw and much less processed than cocoa powder or chocolate bars.
 Cacao is thought to be the highest source of antioxidants of all foods and the highest source of magnesium of all foods.
 It has been used throughout many cultures for years for health purposes and even used as a high trade commodity.

-- The cacao fruit tree, also known as Theobroma Cacao, produces cacao pods which are cracked open to release cacao beans.
-From there, cacao beans can be processed a few different ways.
+- The cacao fruit tree, also known as Theobroma Cacao, produces cacao pods that are cracked open to release cacao beans.
+From there, cacao beans can be processed in a few different ways.

 - Cacao nibs are simply cacao beans that have been chopped up into edible pieces, much like chocolate chips without the added sugars and fats.
 Cacao nibs contain all of the fiber, fat, and nutrients that the cacao bean does.

-- Though cocoa may seem inferior to raw cacao, it’s actually very good for you (and less expensive) if you choose a variety without added sugars and milk fats or oils.
+- Though cocoa may seem inferior to raw cacao, it’s very good for you.
+It’s also less expensive.

-- Cocoa powder is produced similarly to cacao except cocoa undergoes a higher temperature of heat during processing.
-Surprisingly, it still retains a large amount of antioxidants in the process and is still excellent for your heart, skin, blood pressure, and even your stress levels.
+- Cocoa powder is produced similarly to cacao, except cocoa undergoes a higher temperature of heat during processing.
+Surprisingly, it still retains a large number of antioxidants in the process.
+It’s excellent for your heart, skin, blood pressure, and even your stress levels.

-- If you buy cocoa powder, be sure you buy plain cocoa powder, not cocoa mixes which often contain sugar.
+- If you buy cocoa powder, be sure you buy plain cocoa powder.
+Cocoa mixes often contain more sugar.
 Look for either regular cocoa powder or Dutch-processed (a.k.a. dark) cocoa powder.

-- Dutch-processed cocoa powder (dark cocoa) is cocoa powder that has been processed with an alkalized solution, making it less acidic and much richer in taste.
-Regular cocoa powder retains a more acidic nature and bitter taste, and is used in baking recipes with baking soda where Dutch-processed cocoa powder is not since it has already been alkalized.
+- Dutch-processed cocoa powder (dark cocoa) is cocoa powder that has been processed with an alkalized solution, which makes it less acidic and much richer in taste.
+Regular cocoa powder retains a more acidic nature and bitter taste and is used in baking recipes with baking soda, where Dutch-processed cocoa powder is not since it has already been alkalized.

 - Cocoa powder is a rich source of fiber, has little fat, and has a bit of protein in it as well.

 You can use cocoa powder and cacao powder interchangeably in baking recipes, smoothies, oatmeal, cookies, homemade raw treats, or even stir them into your coffee for a homemade mocha.
-Both cacao and cocoa are highly nutritious for you and are sure to satisfy your chocolate cravings around the clock.
-If you want more nutrients, I would suggest you choose cacao, but if you want less calories and and decent source of antioxidants, then definitely go with cocoa powder.
+Both cacao and cocoa are highly nutritious for you and are sure to satisfy your chocolate cravings.
+If you want more nutrients, I would suggest you choose cacao.
+If you want fewer calories and a decent source of antioxidants, then definitely go with cocoa powder.